Fly by Night (Rush song)

-"Fly by Night" is the title track of Rush's second album.
+"Fly by Night" is a song by Canadian rock band Rush.
+It was released in 1975 and is the title track of their second studio album.
 The music was written by bassist Geddy Lee and the lyrics were penned by drummer Neil Peart.
-Peart wrote this song about his first trip away from home.
+Peart wrote the song about his first trip away from home.
 In 1971, at 18 years old, he left behind his small-town Canadian life and flew to England.
 Lee sings the lead vocals and on the song's middle eight, his voice is fed through a Leslie speaker.

-It was released as a single in May 1975.
-It marked the first time a single by the band was also released in markets other than the United States or Canada.
+It was released as a single in April 1975.
+It marked the first time a single by the band was also released in markets other than the United States or Canada, as it was released in The Netherlands and Australia during the summer of 1975.